Yaskawa-Global/SmartPendantSDK/docs/en/index.md

 The pendant hardware consists of an ARMhf embedded computer that runs the pendant UI independently from the real-time robot control system running on the controller (e.g. [YRC1000micro](https://www.motoman.com/products/controllers/yrc1000micro)).
 In addition to the Yaskawa developed programming interface, this SDK allows developers to create *extensions* for the Smart Pendant that run on the embedded computer in a Debian 9 isolated Linux container.
 Extensions can be implemented as stand-alone Linux executables that interact with the standard pendant UI and the robot controller via specified APIs.

-The standard extension execution enviroment also provides OpenJDK (and later .NET 4.6) so that extensions can be developed as cross-architeture (CPU) executables so they interoperate with future verisons of the Smart Pendant platform running on other archiectures.
+The standard extension execution environment also provides OpenJDK (and later .NET 4.6) so that extensions can be developed as cross-architecture (CPU) executables so they inter-operate with future versions of the Smart Pendant platform running on other architectures.
 The extension API is network aware, so during development it is possible to run extension executables on a desktop computer interacting with the pendant via the network, or with a simulated pendant desktop application.
-Hence, developers may use the IDE with which they're most comfortable.
+Hence, developers may use the IDE with which they are most comfortable.

 ### API (Application Programming Interface)